-Planning to use AdWords to promote your new healthy lifestyle program for weight loss, a “new you” body image, or a “take no prisoners” HIIT bootcamp?
+Planning to use Google Ads to promote your new healthy lifestyle program for weight loss, a “new you” body image, or a “take no prisoners” HIIT bootcamp?

-Before you start, give a good, long thought to the pitfalls that health and wellness businesses may encounter when promoting themselves in search advertising.
+Before you start, make sure you understand the special challenges that health and wellness businesses may encounter when promoting themselves with paid search ads.

-Most of our pay-per-click clients come to us after disappointing experiences with general-purpose PPC agencies — firms who usually run AdWords and paid Facebook advertising campaigns for restaurants, salons, auto repair shops, clothing retailers and so on.
+Most of our pay-per-click clients come to us after disappointing experiences with general-purpose PPC agencies—firms who usually run Google Ads and paid Facebook ad campaigns for restaurants, salons, auto repair shops, clothing retailers and so on.

 What most agencies don’t realize is that PPC advertising for health and wellness is full of traps and pitfalls that other industries don’t have to deal with.